iannwendy/NOTEAPP/README.md

 - PHP 8.2 or higher
 - Composer 2.x
 - Node.js 18.x or higher with NPM
-- MySQL 8.x, MariaDB, or SQLite
+- MySQL 8.x or MariaDB
 - Web server (Apache/Nginx) or PHP's built-in server for development

 ## 🔧 Installation